 What Happens When You Get Tasered?

 The electricity overrides your brain’s control of your body by emitting pulses that match neuron pulses.
 Neurons transfer electrical pulses, or information, between the muscles and brain.
 When nerves are flooded with information, as they are during a Taser shock, neurons get covered up and muscles contract uncontrollably.
 The body often collapses to the ground and stiffens up some while shaking.
-Here’s a video of a person being Tasered in slow motion so you can see exactly what happens.

 Should You Get A Taser or a Stun Gun?